stcline/Blink-Test-the-SSH-Connection/README.md

     git clone https://github.com/WHS-Robotics-Engineering-2021-22/blink-led-python-[username]

 Change the working directory to the now one that you just cloned.
+Replace [username] with your username on GitHub.

-    cd Raspberry-Pi-LED-Blinking-in-Python
+    cd blink-led-python-[username]

+When prompted for them, enter your github username and personal access token created in step 3 above.

 Run the Python script using root access (sudo).